kailasbk/style-guides/verilog.md

 Do not use the older `always` procedures from Verilog.
 Instead, use the `always_comb` procedure for combinational logic, `always_ff` for sequential logic that uses flip-flops, and `always_latch` for latched logic.
+Using these processes also helps EDA tools report when the implemented logic does not match the process type (i.e. latches in an `always_comb`).

 Latches should generally be avoided as they can make meeting timing constraints difficult for EDA tools and similar logic can be written with FFs.

 #### `always_comb` blocks

-Outside of continous assignments, combinational logic can also be written using `always_comb` blocks.
+Outside of continuous assignments, combinational logic can also be written using `always_comb` blocks.
 Given that combinational logic should be viewed as updating immediately (in synthesized reality there is a delay, but the main point being that the value does not wait for other events to change),